temporalio/cli/docs/cmd-options/reset-points.md

 	- cli
 ---

+Alias: **-o**
 Only show Workflow Events that are eligible for reset.